pakoy3k/VIM-mi-guia-de-comandos-basicos/tmux.md

 # tMUX

 [Ctr + a] + detach

+- return to attach window

-> tmux attach  //return to attach window
+> tmux attach